Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 Note that if you and the manufacturer went to arbitration – and you do not agree with the arbitrator’s decision – you can still file a lemon lawsuit.3

 The statute of limitations to bring a lemon lawsuit in Nevada is 18 months after the car was originally delivered to the buyer.
-But you can only bring a lawsuit if you notified the manufacturer of the defect:
+Though you can only bring a lawsuit if you notified the manufacturer of the defect:

 In addition, the court can award you:

-And if the manufacturer acted in a shocking or malicious way, the court can even award you punitive damages – which can far exceed your compensatory damages.5
+If the manufacturer acted in a shocking or malicious way, the court can even award you punitive damages – which can far exceed your compensatory damages.5

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.